 ◊ Freeing the mind

 The mind is the lens through which we engage with life.
 It leads us into the world in wonder and awe.
-It delights in beauty, challenges injustice and ultimately mobilizes our rational capacities into action.
+It delights in beauty, challenges injustice and dogma, and ultimately mobilizes our rational capacities into action.
 Intellect grows through a variety of means such as academic learning, self-knowledge, exposure to great culture, practical experience, and personal connections.
 While honing our knowledge, the natural human tendency to expand beyond social and geographical limitations is nurtured.
 This cultivates a broadminded rationality that serves as the gateway to realizing our full potential, both individually and collectively.

 ◊ Serving for a just and sustainable world